-New Hampshire accepts the following certificates or licenses in lieu of the New Hampshire boating education certificate:
+New Hampshire accepts the following certificates or licenses in lieu of the New Hampshire Safe Boating Certificate.

-- A boating certificate issued by the US Power Squadron.
+- A boating certificate issued by the U.S. Power Squadrons.

-Persons 15 years of age can take the course and exam for the safe boater education certificate, but the certificate will not be issued until the age of 16.
+You must be at least 15 years old to take the online Boat New Hampshire Course and the Proctored Exam for the safe boater education certificate, but the certificate will not be issued until the age of 16.

 New Hampshire law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.

-The New Hampshire Safe Boater Education Certificate is proof that you have successfully completed an approved boating safety course.
-Since the boater education card does not expire and does not need to be renewed, it is not called a New Hampshire Boating License.
+The New Hampshire Safe Boating Certificate is proof that you have successfully completed all of the components of an approved Boating safety course and allows you to go boating.
+Because the Boating education card or certificate does not expire and does not need to be renewed, it is not called the New Hampshire Boating License.